Seminole County Jun 16, 2026

 Key findings

-• Strategic Planning: The board is moving to formally adopt the SCPS Strategic Plan for the 2026-2031 period.
+• Strategic planning: The board is set to review and approve the final SCPS Strategic Plan spanning 2026 through 2031.

 Questions worth asking